atlantichabitatmodels/communityofpractice/pages/faqs/data-harmonization.md

 ### Step One: Should You Harmonize Datasets

 A preliminary step should precede dataset harmonization: outline (1) the extent of your analysis and (2) the minimum viable resolution of your analysis.
-This will tell you whether you have to merge datasets and whether those datasets are good enough.
+This will tell you whether you can or should proceed to dataset harmonization.
+For instance, if datasets from a certain jurisdiction do not meet the minimum viable resolution, you should not proceed to harmonize.
+Alternatively, if the species you wish to model occupies a tiny portion of one jurisdiction, it may not be worthwhile to harmonize (i.e., how much of the jurisdiction does the species actually occupy).

 ![Step One](../../assets/images/Step1.jpg){:.col-md-8 .mx-auto}
 _An example of step one implementation_